50th Anniversary-2025

 Our celebrating started with a member’s tea party which included several of the original members.
 A fabulous lunch of festive sandwiches, sweet treats, and teas were served.
 Afterwards our members showed off some of their favorite creations.
 So much talent in this group!

-The year 2025 marks 50 years of creativity, community, and a shared passion for all things fiber in the Zumbro River Fiber Arts Guild.
+The year 2025 marked 50 years of creativity, community, and a shared passion for all things fiber in the Zumbro River Fiber Arts Guild.

 What began with spinning and weaving has grown into a vibrant community of artists exploring everything from knitting, crocheting, dyeing, and felting to embroidery, rug hooking, surface design, and up-cycling.
 Our members—ranging from beginners to experts—are united by a love of learning, teaching, and creating.